datsfilipe/trxsh/README.md

 - deletion: move files to a designated trash directory instead of permanently deleting them.​
 - list: biew all files currently in the trash.​
 - restore: recover files from the trash by ID or using an interactive fzf interface.​
-- cleanup: permanently delete all files in the trash.​
+- cleanup: permanently delete files in the trash (use --days N to keep recent files).​

 ### Usage